A Brief History Of Anthony Kennedy's Swing Vote — And The Landmark Cases It Swayed

 The ruling in Casey upheld Roe v.
 Wade.

-In so doing, the majority opinion — in an unusual move, written by not one but three justices, including Kennedy — introduced the "undue burden" test, which asserted that a state cannot make laws that impose "substantial obstacle in the path of a woman seeking an abortion before the fetus attains viability."
+In so doing, the majority opinion — written by not one but three justices, including Kennedy — introduced the "undue burden" test, which asserted that a state cannot make laws that impose a "substantial obstacle in the path of a woman seeking an abortion before the fetus attains viability."

 The test has become a key factor in cases addressing abortion in the years since — including in Whole Woman's Health v.
 Hellerstedt, another closely argued decision released nearly a decade and a half later.

-In that 5-3 decision — delivered by a shorthanded court just months after Scalia's death in 2016 — justices in the majority relied on the undue burden test to strike down a Texas law limiting abortion availability.
+In that 5-3 decision — delivered by a shorthanded court just months after Justice Antonin Scalia's death in 2016 — justices in the majority relied on the undue burden test to strike down a Texas law limiting abortion availability.

 NPR's Annie Hollister contributed to this report.